Elastic IPv6 Prefixes

 field.
 Note that the whole prefix is usable.

-Create a managed EIPv6 prefix, backed by a Health Check
+Create a managed Elastic IPv6 prefix, backed by a health check

 $ exo compute elastic-ip create \